emt93/data-science-john-hopkins/README.md

-data-science-john-hopkins
+#Data Science - John-Hopkins
 =========================

 Projects for the data scientist courses on coursera

-##Getting and Cleaning Data - Project 1
+###Getting and Cleaning Data - Project 1

 At the moment this repo contains code called run_analysis.R which analyses a dataset based off of Samsung smartphone accelerometer data which can be found at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.